reklatsmasters/webassembly-examples/#17-webpack-v3-rust/readme.md

-This example shows you how to use Rust in the Web using WebAssembly and webpack.
+This example shows you how to use Rust in the Web with webpack v3 (current stable).

 ## Install